danielgarbien/danielgarbien.github.io/_posts/2016-07-15-PagedFeed.markdown

         components.queryItems = parameters.map { key, value -> NSURLQueryItem in
             NSURLQueryItem(name: String(key), value: String(value))
         }
         return NSURLRequest(URL: components.URL!)
     }
 }
 ```

-In this form resources are very easy to be used by Synchronizer.
+In this form resources are very easy to be used by the Synchronizer.

 ## Network Layer - Caching